preciofishbone/OmniaDocsG2/release-notes/6.10/index.rst

 .. image:: pagerollup-tenantbp-scope.png

+.. note:: In order to support page rollup queries across publishing apps, three new built-in security groups will replace the current built-in groups.

+    The new groups are:

+    * **Internal Users except restricted**: All internal users except users with mobile-only (Kaizala) limited license.
+    * **Internal Users**: All internal users in the organization.
+    * **External Users**: All external users including invited guest accounts.

+    Automatic migration to new groups will be done as follows:

+    * "Everyone except external" will be automatically replaced by "Internal Users except restricted".
+    * "Everyone" will be replace by "Internal Users" + "External Users" for publishing apps that allow mobile-only access.
+    * "Everyone" will be replace by "Internal Users except restricted" + "External Users" for publishing apps that do not allow mobile-only access.

 Page statistics is now built into the page rollup.
 It is possible to display and sort on [Page Hits: All Users], [Page Hits: Current User] and [Unique Users].
 The statistics time period can be limited to one week from today, two weeks from today or one month from today.